dantin/environment-setup/docs/SPEC.md

     $ CLOUD_TO_USE=ucloud ./prepare.sh --tags=<software_name>

 _NOTE:_ Before use, make sure the connection to the Internet is OK on your host.

-#### docker-compose

-Install from binary:

-    $ curl -L https://github.com/docker/compose/releases/download/1.24.1/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
-    $ chmod +x /usr/local/bin/docker-compose

-Installation documentation is available on [code repository of Compose](https://github.com/docker/compose).

-> If you're a Mac or Windows user, the best way to install Compose and keep it up-to-date is Docker Desktop for Mac and Windows.

 #### tmux